tiasondjaja/plugplaydslessons/README.md

 + datasets: this folder contains the dataset used in the project in Fall 2018, as well as other datasets that could be adapted for the project.
 	+ movies.csv: directly taken from Data 8
-	+ emails.csv: from UCI Machine Learning Repository
+	+ spam.csv: from UCI Machine Learning Repository, [SMS Spam Collection](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection)
 	+
 + Course_Materials_R: this folder contains course materials in R
 	+ R Reference Sheet